mtyhon/mtyhon.github.io/_pages/about.md

 ---

-Astronomer, Tinkerer, and Explorer
+Astronomer, Explorer, and Tinkerer
 ======
-I am currently a [postdoctoral researcher](https://space.mit.edu/people/marc-hon/) at the Kavli Institute for Astrophysics and Space Research in the Massachusetts Institute of Technology.
+I am currently a [postdoctoral researcher](https://space.mit.edu/people/marc-hon/) at the [TESS Science Office](https://tess.mit.edu/) in the Massachusetts Institute of Technology.
 Previously, I was a [2020 NASA Hubble Fellow](https://www.stsci.edu/stsci-research/fellowships/nasa-hubble-fellowship-program/2020-nhfp-fellows?fbclid=IwAR2BAuH-GNrXdjNEz7NGGZtm8Px7qh-lCTyiUYyvL1LA-FbdBRtwHApWpgA#section-d9c9b807-4923-4a97-892c-a971f90a2b55) at the Institute for Astronomy in Hawai'i.
-My research focus is data-driven variable star science, and I am broadly interested in the application of machine learning in astronomy.
-Data-driven approaches are indeed becoming a necessity for modern astronomy, and I enjoy diving deep into astronomical surveys to to reveal new discoveries!

-My previous works have revolved around the asteroseismology of red giant stars, which has become a key tool for the characterization of stellar populations and Galactic archeology in the large survey-era of astronomy thanks to recent exoplanet-hunting missions from NASA such as [_Kepler_](https://www.nasa.gov/mission_pages/kepler/main/index.html) as well as the [Transiting Exoplanet Survey Satellite (_TESS_)](https://www.nasa.gov/tess-transiting-exoplanet-survey-satellite).
+My focus is on data-driven studies of starlight from stars, most prominently measurements of starlight over time called _light curves_.
+Planet-hunting missions, such as NASA's [_Kepler_](https://www.nasa.gov/mission_pages/kepler/main/index.html), NASA's [Transiting Exoplanet Survey Satellite (_TESS_)](https://www.nasa.gov/tess-transiting-exoplanet-survey-satellite), and the European Space Agency's [_Gaia_](https://www.esa.int/Science_Exploration/Space_Science/Gaia) have truly catapulted us into the large survey-era of astronomy.
+More than ever, we need clever tools to assist us astronomers in making new discoveries and deepening our understanding of the Galaxy and cosmos from this deluge of data.
+This is where my research interests come in!

 <figure style="width: 400px" class="align-right">